Jibbedi/turnpro-in-graphql/why-graphql/why-graphql.md

 Making an HTTP call also comes with a latency.
 We need to open a connection.
 Perform an SSL handshake and close the connection.
 All of that is time-consuming.

-Plus, all of this needs to be handled by every single user of our API.
+Plus, all of the connection orchestration needs to be handled by every single user of our API individually.
 What a waste.

 ## Think about graphs, not endpoints